When you need a HMO licence

 - HMOs that are excluded from the definition such as police colleges, university halls, religious communities

-- HMOs where conditions are controlled by other regulators such as nursing or children’s homes
+- HMOs where conditions are controlled by other regulators such as nursing or children’s homes regulated by the Care Quality Commission

-- Properties occupied by the resident landlord and a maximum of two other persons who are not part of his or her household Properties occupied by no more than two people
+- properties occupied by the property owner and a maximum of two other persons who are not part of his or her household

 Certain premises are exempt from the requirement to license only